Compliance Training: Safeguarding your company in today's world

-Uncover how these brilliant businesses have built a social learning culture where learners love collaborating and communicating using THRIVE Learning and Skills Platform
+Uncover how these brilliant businesses have built a social learning culture where learners love collaborating and communicating using THRIVE Learning & Skills Platform

 Cassie Gasson Chief Marketing Officer

 Today, we learn more by watching, engaging, storytelling and listening.
 That’s because the world of social media, TikTok and technology has impacted our learning habits and we’re finally starting to make waves by supporting new and now, organic social learning behaviours in the workplace.

 But, we’re not there yet.
 According to McKinsey, one in three respondents said their organisations don’t have a collaborative system in place to share learning amongst employees.